abhnvthakur/alma-assessment/README.md

 ## System Design

-The application follows a straightforward flow:
+The application follows the following flow:

 1. **Input Processing**: Accepts and processes CV files through a FastAPI endpoint
 2. **Text Extraction**: Extracts text content from PDF or DOCX files